A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic materials: model analysis

-To gain an intuitive understanding of our approach, we begin with understanding the magnetotransport of a two-band model, when taking into account the AHC $\sigma_{xy}^A$.
-The revised longitudinal and Hall resistivities can be obtained(Sec.S2 A of the Supplemental Material\cite{supp})
+We begin with understanding the magnetotransport of a two-band model, taking into account the AHC.
+The revised longitudinal and Hall resistivities can be obtained by inverting the total conductivity tensor(see Appendix \ref{sigma_set})